-- (ii) Outside of residential subdivisions, where new roads or road upgrades are proposed that traverse areas of preferred koala habitat and are predicted to accommodate in excess of 1,500 vehicle movements/day, the following standards will apply: - (a) approved wildlife exclusion fencing must be installed along both sides of the road, the lower half of which must be clad with galvanised tin sheeting on the outside face. - (b) round pipe koala-grids or other approved devices must be installed at fence-ends and driveways and other access points to prevent koala access to the road corridor. - (c) on new roads, koala underpasses comprising a minimum of 1.2m X 1 2m reinforced concrete box culverts must be installed at regular intervals of a minimum of one underpass per 250m of exclusion fencing. - (d) in areas where the installation of exclusion fencing and underpasses are not possible due to topographical or engineering constraints, wildlife-activated signage, street lighting and appropriate vehicle calming devices (eg speed humps, roundabouts and/or chicanes) must be deployed. - (e) detailed design in accordance with (i) and (ii) above must be prepared in consultation with a suitably qualified fauna ecologist.
+- (i) Road design standards and/or approved vehicle calming devices (eg speed humps, roundabouts, chicanes and wildlife activated signage) must be incorporated on any new roads created through residential subdivision with a maximum speed of 40km/hr. - (ii) Outside of residential subdivisions, where new roads or road upgrades are proposed that traverse areas of koala habitat and are predicted to accommodate in excess of 1,500 vehicle movements/day, the following standards apply: - a) approved wildlife exclusion fencing must be installed along both sides of the road, the lower half of which must be clad with galvansied tin sheeting on the outside face. - b) round pipe koala-grids or other approved devices must be installed at fence-ends and driveways and other access points to prevent koala access to the road corridor. - c) connectivity structures such as overpasses or underpasses (comprising a minimum of 1.2m X 1.2m reinforced concrete box culverts) must be installed at regular intervals that approximate one structure per 250m of exclusion fencing. - (d) in areas where significant topographical or engineering constraints exist, solutions are to be sought that do not compromise the long-term viability of the koala population. - (e) detailed design in accordance with (i) and (ii) above must be prepared in consultation with a suitably qualified person.